 Pikes Peak, the most visited of Colorado’s great mountains, has long claimed a powerful hold on the public imagination.
 More than one million people each year ascend to the summit, where they are rewarded with the view that inspired Katharine Lee Bates to write the lyrics of “America the Beautiful.”
 For visitors today, the perspective from 14,115 feet still evokes the awe and optimism of a seemingly limitless vista across the continent.

 The “design concept is no less than brilliant.”

-Pursing the Living Building Challenge—the world’s most rigorous and progressive environmentally green performance standard—the facility incorporates many sustainable strategies including a vacuum system for toilets, resulting in 90% less water use; a highly insulated concrete shell with in-floor radiant heating; solar arrays on the roof and near the summit to provide 105% of energy needs on sunny days; building zones that vary in temperature based on the activity taking place; biophilic principles; and the use of building materials that are free of toxic red-list chemicals and materials.
+Pursing the Living Building Challenge—the world’s most rigorous and progressive environmentally green performance standard—the facility incorporates many sustainable strategies including a vacuum system for toilets and blackwater to greywater conversion saving more than 350,000 gallons per year; a highly insulated concrete shell with in-floor radiant heating; planned remote solar arrays to supply the building’s operational energy needs; building zones that vary in temperature based on the activity taking place; biophilic principles; and the use of building materials that are free of toxic red-list chemicals and materials.